 Minimum age: Kids must be 13 to create a YouTube channel of their own, but there is plenty of content on the platform featuring younger children.
 In fact, the highest earner on YouTube in 2019 was an 8-year-old who earned an astonishing $26 million.

 Parental involvement: Not all genres are going to make money on YouTube.
-The top earner does something known as unboxing videos, which is simply opening packages and reviewing their contents.
-Work with your child to find out what kind of channel they might be interested in starting and then together research if there’s a potential audience for that subject.
+One top earner does something known as unboxing videos, which is simply opening packages and reviewing their contents.
+Work with your child to find out what kind of channel they might be interested in starting, and then research if there’s a potential audience for that subject.

 #2.
 Play Video Games